-Along the way, you’ll have sweeping views of the San Francisco Bay, and about halfway through the hike the Golden Gate Bridge will be directly in front of you, offering a variety of different views that you can’t get anywhere else.
+Along the way, you’ll have sweeping views of San Francisco Bay.
+About halfway through the hike, the Golden Gate Bridge will be directly in front of you, offering a variety of different views that you can’t get anywhere else.
 Baker Beach will be your last stop.
 From the northeast end of the beach, you can get up close and personal with the Golden Gate, but you should know that this particular part of the beach is a well-known nude beach.
 From Baker Beach, finish the hike uphill to the Golden Gate Bridge itself, which may or may not be shrouded in fog.

 #5 Time Travel to Prohibition at Bourbon and Branch

-Bourbon and Branch is a reservations-only speakeasy straight out of the prohibition era located in San Francisco’s Tenderloin neighborhood.
+Bourbon and Branch is a reservations-only speakeasy from the prohibition era in San Francisco’s Tenderloin neighborhood.
 But don’t let that scare you away – it’s one of the coolest drinking experiences in San Francisco.

 The bar-within-a-bar, Wilson and Wilson, is even better.
 But you’ll need to investigate for yourself to find out why.